-Facility Description Traceability Click on this icon to follow the connections in a chain of elements, starting with a single element to establish the dependencies radiating from that element, using the Traceability window.
+Facility Description Trace Click on this icon to follow the connections in a chain of elements, starting with a single element to establish the dependencies radiating from that element, using the Traceability window.
 Matrix Click on this icon to examine how sets of elements in one Package are linked to each other, or to elements in another Package, using the Relationship Matrix.
 You can also add and delete relationships using the Matrix.
+Select options to set the current Package as the source, target, or both.
 Gap Analysis Click on this icon to explore the implementation of features in the model, and to identify potential gaps between solution architectures, using the Gap Analysis Matrix.
-Decisions Click on the drop-down arrow to display a short menu of options for working with Decision Tables for the selected element.
-Manage Decisions - create and configure a simple Decision Model for the current element, using the Decision Table Editor • Find Decisions - locate and list all elements that contain Decision Tables Help - display the top-level Help topic on Decision Models
+Decisions Click on the drop-down arrow to display a short menu of options for working with Decision Tables for the selected element. • Manage Decisions - create and configure a simple Decision Model for the current element, using the Decision Table Editor • Find Decisions - locate and list all elements that contain Decision Tables • Help - display the top-level Help topic on Decision Models